RoshanSharmaCP/Custom-OAuth2.0-Authorization-Server/README.md

-This project is a custom OAuth2.0 authorization server built using FastAPI, SQLAlchemy, and PostgreSQL.
+This project is a custom OAuth2.0 authorization server built using Python, FastAPI, SQLAlchemy, JWT.
+Then the app has been dockerized using Docker.
 The server provides user registration, client registration, authorization code generation, access token issuance, and protected resource access.

 ## Features